chrisfromthepast/motorLoadTest/README.md

 Function code 04
 Start address high 00
 Start address low 0
 Number of registers: 12 means the high byte is 1 and the low byte is 4?
+I'm not clear on this And then you send 2 crc words

-There is a load cell on its way, which we will also query to get 1 value.
+There is a load cell on its way, which we will also query to get 1 value for mass.
 Not sure of those details right now, but it would probably be the only input register, and perhaps the device id is hardcoded, in which case the alpha would move to a different device ID

 Functions: